-Quokka — Happiest Animal in the World Quokka Facts
+Quokka — Happiest Animal in the World What is a Quokka?

 Being a macropod the quokka has all the familiar characteristics as these types of animals.
 It has short small forelimbs with hands with five clawed fingers for grasping and pulling down branches, fighting and grooming.
 Its hind legs, which are relatively short compared with other macropods, are used for hopping.
 While very efficient at speed, the quokka's hind legs are ineffective at low speeds and hardly used.
 It uses pentapedaling locomotion at slow speeds.
 The female quokka raises its offspring in a pouch located on its abdomen.
 Male quokkas don't have pouches.
 The male quokka is larger than the female.
 A quokka weighs between 2.5 to 5 kilos and is between 40 to 54 centimetres in length.

-So they put on a little show just for us — a rather clever little deception.
-They come to us and act cute and let us take selfies and we in turn give them little titbits of food.
-Smart quokka.
+Quokkas are wild animals and rather clever ones at that.
+They have figured out how to win ours hearts.
+Quokkas love our food.
+So they put on a show just for us — a rather clever little deception.
+They come to us and act so cute and pose and let us take selfies.
+We in turn give them titbits of food – Smart quokka.